mkambouay/ai-video-generator/README.md

 # This is a AI shortform video generator.

-Tech stack: React, NextJS, tailwindcss, clerk, drizzle, Neon.
+Tech stack: React, NextJS, tailwindcss, clerk, drizzle with Neon, Lucide icons.

 ## Getting Started